UKnowWhoIm/django-test-action/README.md

 **WARNING: Don't store sensitive data, use random dummy data only**

-If you have to use sensitive data(highly not recommended in a test environment), store them as a [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets) and include them in the workflow file.
+If you have to use sensitive data, store them as a [repository secret](https://docs.github.com/en/actions/reference/encrypted-secrets) and include them in the workflow file.
 ```
 steps:
   - name: Django CI